by Bob Donaldson - Zappis CC/ Audax UK

-The main crew appeared to be Rory, Brian and Paul.
+The main crew appeared to be the Organizer Rory and Paul O'Donoghue.
 Rory had a shaved head and seemed a little anxious.
 He had ridden the Celtic Knot before on a fixie.
-Brian was a Dubliner who had some issues with a shoulder and seemed chatty.
-Paul immediately offered to get drink or food and was full of lively and positive words of wisdom.
+Paul offered to get drink or food and was full of lively and positive words of wisdom.

 Some had already gone to bed while others had located a nearby curry house and were engaged in some serious carb-loading.
 I chatted with the volunteers and a few of the other cyclists who seemed to know each other and were catching up since previous exploits, until my eyes grew too heavy.
 I ended up in a room at the end of a long corridor bedecked with well-polished and varnished wooden flooring.
 A solitary occupant on the bed next to mine lay motionless as I slipped into deep unconsciousness before my head hit the pillow.

 As I leapt out of bed at 5am I noticed that my room-mate was still asleep.
 After a quick shower I made my way to the kitchen where a generous selection of breakfasts awaited and was soon demolished.
 A cool, dry cloudy morning awaited the assembled cyclists.
 Just before we set off we received a few kindly words of encouragement and general advice (of which I remembered none) and then we slipped out of Clara and into the awaiting Offaly lanes and started the Celtic Knot in earnest.